aws-samples/aws-serverless-security-workshop/README.md

 The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

+The sample
-The sample code within this documentation is made available under a modified MIT license.
+within this documentation is made available under a modified MIT license.
 See the LICENSE-SAMPLECODE file.